-Our Nominating and Corporate Governance Committee consists of Richard Bagger, Daniel Goodman, David Grange and James Treco, Chair of the Committee.
+Our Nominating and Corporate Governance Committee consists of Richard Bagger, Chair of the Committee, David Grange and James Treco.
 The Board has determined that all of the members are "independent" under the current listing standards of the NASDAQ Stock Market.

 Our Nominating and Corporate Governance Committee has responsibility for assisting the Board in, among other things, effecting the organization, membership and function of the Board and its committees.
 The Nominating and Corporate Governance Committee identifies and evaluates the qualifications of all candidates for nomination for election as directors, and seeks director nominees that complement and enhance the effectiveness of the existing Board to ensure that its members have varied and relevant backgrounds, skills, knowledge, perspectives and experiences.
-Our Board currently includes two female directors and one director who contributes racial/ethnic diversity.
+Our Board currently includes two female directors and one director who contributes racial/ethnic diversity, and one who identifies as LGBTQ+.
 In addition, the Nominating and Corporate Governance Committee is responsible for developing, recommending and evaluating corporate governance standards and a code of business conduct and ethics.